SimVascular/svFSIplus/README.md

 fluid_3d_m(com_mod, vmsStab, fs[0].eNoN, fs[1].eNoN, w, ksix, N0, N1, Nwx, Nqx, Nwxx, al, yl, bfl, lR, lK);
 ```

-Use the `rcol` method if the column data is going to be modified, it might also help to speed up a procedure that is called a lot (e.g. in material models).
+Use the `rcol` method if the column data is going to be modified; it might also help to speed up a procedure that is called a lot (e.g. in material models).

 <!--- -------------------------------- --->
 <!---    Getting an Array3 Slice       --->